baigel2/baigelbytes/content/quotes.md

 &nbsp;

+> **“It is better to live your own destiny imperfectly then to live an imitation of somebody else's life with perfection.”** - Bhagavad Gita

+&nbsp;

+> **“There are three gates leading to the hell of self-destruction for the soul—lust, anger, and greed.
+Therefore, one should abandon all three.”** - Bhagavad Gita

+&nbsp;

+> **“Even monkeys fall from trees.”**  - Japanese Proverb

+&nbsp;

+> **“Examine what is said, not who is speaking.”** - African Proverb

+&nbsp;

+> ** “Knowledge is a garden.
+If it isn’t cultivated, you can’t harvest it.”** - African Proverb

+&nbsp;

+> **“No shortcuts exist to the top of a palm tree.”** - African Proverb

+&nbsp;

 > **“Waste no more time arguing about what a good man should be.
 Be one.”** - Marcus Aurelius

 &nbsp;